Gai Lan

 Flavor Profile

-Mild, pleasant bitterness characteristic of cruciferous vegetables, more pronounced in leaves than stems
+Mild, pleasant bitterness characteristic of leafy greens, more pronounced in the leaves than stems

 Seasonality